 The History Department's "capstone" experience is a Senior Thesis, required of all History majors, and done under the close supervision in a class (History 4990) taught by one of our regular faculty members or Instructors.
 In the Senior Thesis class, you will prepare a full-length (usually 25-30 pages) essay on a selected topic in History, relying heavily on original or primary sources.
 You will pick your topic in consultation with your professor, and work on that topic through the course of the semester.
 Each senior thesis will go through a rough draft and revision process, involving critical peer reviews in class, and rewriting/revision according to feedback given.
 History 4990 also fulfills the "Capstone" requirement of the UCCS General Education program.
 Each semester, two or three faculty members lead different Senior Thesis sections.
 Each section focuses on a particular time period and region (such as U.S. History, East Asian History, Modern European History, and so on), depending on the particular specialty of the faculty member.
-For a full schedule for all the Senior Thesis sections offered from Fall 2014 through Spring 2017, click here or just scroll to the bottom of this page.
 You will pick your topic in direct consultation with the individual faculty member leading your Senior Thesis section, and your topic must fit within the parameters of the historical subject of your individual section.
 Nine hours of upper-division History courses as a UCCS student are a pre-requisite to enrolling in Hist 4990.
 It is highly recommended that students complete a HIST 4800 series course prior to taking HIST 4990.

 Researching and Writing Your Senior Thesis